vivitt/photo_app/README.md

 # Photo_APP

-An app that let user register/login and submit clothes and styling preferences from random images.
+An app where users can register/login and select those photos wich like and feels more close to their outfit style.

 REACT || Nodejs || MongoDB